 - Towels & Bedlinen

-Noto Luxury Villas
+Noto Luxury Villa

-Villa 2 is more conventional, though still eye-catching.
+Interiors are more conventional, though still eye-catching.
 Double height beneath lime-washed eaves, the living-dining space has floor to ceiling racks of carefully arranged books and objets (we’re not sure how you reach the top shelves, though).
 In the upstairs bedrooms, bold polygonal fabrics contrast with terracotta-and-cream check floors; bathrooms are a riot of ceramic Sicilian tiles and matching wallpapers.
 The kitchen is comparatively traditional - and perhaps all the better for it.
 Best of all, though, is the sunken 16-metre pool, especially under a huge sunset or a skyful of stars.

 Taormina Luxury Villa